-Looking for more local spots in Paris?
-Make sure you get yourself a copy of our 2019 INSIDR Free Paris Travel Guides!
-Paris of course has endless holiday events and the City of Lights is never brighter than at Christmas.
+Paris has endless holiday events and the City of Light is never brighter than at Christmas.
 Don’t miss out on the exceptional seasonal cuisine and desserts.
-The famous Yule log is just one of many sweet treats you must try – more on that later.
 Read on for our top tips for spending Christmas and New Year trip in Paris on Paris Christmas Markets, Paris Christmas gift ideas and where to buy them, our top Paris Christmas dinners, Paris New Year’s Eve and more.

 The lovely Parisian Christmas decorations will create memories you’ll cherish for the rest of your life.
 From the Champs Elysées to the towering tree inside the stunning Galeries Lafayette Paris Haussmann, the French capital takes holiday cheer seriously.